-Theme Referenced in following Internatio onal Standards Key Provisions Summary of Protection Р&С Convention Declaration Guiding Principles/ UN Outcome Documents 6 ILO Convention on Plantation (1958) (No. 110) Art 1,2,5,7,8, 11,12-15 This convention relates to rights of workers and their families (including migrant workers) who have been recruited to work on plantations.
+right to organize and collective bargaining; proper labour inspection; decent housing and medical care.
+6.2 ILO Convention No 11 Rights of Association (Agriculture) 1921 Art 1 All those who work in the agricultural sector to be accorded the same rights of association and combination as to industrial workers 6 ILO Convention on Plantation (1958) (No. 110) Art 1,2,5,7,8, 11,12-15 This convention relates to rights of workers and their families (including migrant workers) who have been recruited to work on plantations.
 Working Time for Workers 6.2 ILO Convention No 101 Holidays with Pay (Agriculture) 1952 Art 1,3,5,7-9 Workers employed in agricultural undertakings and related occupations shall be granted an annual holiday with pay after a period of continuous service with the same employer.

-6.2 ILO Convention No 47 Forty Hour Week Art 1 Requires that a member adopts a 40 hour week in a manner that the standard of living is not reduced as a consequence.
-Protection of Women's Rights to Work 6.1 Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) (1979) Art 11 Right to free choice of profession and employment, the right to promotion, job security and all benefits and conditions of service and the right to receive vocational training and retraining, including apprenticeships, advanced vocational training and recurrent training; Right to equal remuneration, including benefits, and to equal treatment in respect of work of equal value, as well as equality of treatment in the evaluation of the quality of work.
+6.2 ILO Convention No 47 Forty Hour Week Art 1 Requires that member adopt a 40-hour week in a manner that the standard of living is not reduced as a consequence.
+Protection of Women's Rights to Work 6.1 Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) (1979) Art 11 Right to free choice of profession and employment, the right to promotion, job security and all benefits and conditions of service and the right to receive vocational training and retraining, including apprenticeships, advanced vocational training and recurrent training; Right to equal remuneration, including benefits, and to equal treatment in respect of work of equal value, as well as equality of treatment in the evaluation of the quality of work.
+6.1 Maternity Protection Convention 2000 (No. 183) Art 9 Prohibition from requiring a test for pregnancyoracertificate of suchatest when a woman is applying for employment, except where required by national laws or regulations in respect of work.
+6.5 6.7 Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) Art 11 (f) The right to protection of health and to safety in working conditions, including the safeguarding of the function of reproduction.

-Theme Referenced in following Internati ional Standards Key Provisions Summary of Protection Р&С Convention Declaration Guiding Principles/ UN Outcome Documents 6.1 Maternity Protection Convention 2000 (No. 183) Art 9 Prohibition from requiring a test for pregnancy or a certificate of such a test when a woman is applying for employment, except where required by national laws or regulations in respect of work.
-6.5 6.7 Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) (1979) Art 11 (f) The right to protection of health and to safety in working conditions, including the safeguarding of the function of reproduction.
-6.5 Maternity Protection Convention 2000 (No. 183) Art 10 A woman shall be provided with the right to one or more daily breaks or a daily reduction of hours of work to breastfeed her child.
+(1979) 6.5 Maternity Protection Convention 2000 (No. 183) Art 10 A woman shall be provided with the right to one or more daily breaks or a daily reduction of hours of work to breastfeed her child.
 These breaks or the reduction of daily hours of work shall be counted as working time and remunerated accordingly.
-Protection of Tenants and Sharecroppers 4.2 ILO Recommendation 132 (1968) Tenants and Sharecroppers Art 4-8 Fair rents; adequate payment for crops; provisions for well-being; organisation; fair contracts; procedures for the settlement of disputes.
+Protection of Tenants and Sharecroppers 4.2 ILO Recommendation 132 (1968) Tenants and Sharecroppers Art 4-8 Fair rents; adequate payment for crops; provisions for well-being; organisation; fair contracts; proceures for the settlement of disputes.
+Protection of smallholders 5 ILO Convention 117 (1962) Social Policy (Basic Aims and Standards) Art 4 Alienation with due regard to customary rights; assistance to form cooperatives; tenancy arrangements to secure highest possible living standards.